rajahu/Curriculum-Vitae/README.md

 Rapid Prototyping consisted of quickly creating limited functionality Clickable web prototypes, striving in order to translate "Vague Business Requests" into something at least partially functional as quickly as possible, and then handing over those prototypes to the development team for further real implementation.

-Projects for which Prototypes were being developed for:
+Projects for which Prototypes were being developed for :

 **Ford Racing**
 **Shopping Tools (Build and Price v2/v3, Showroom and Search Inventory)**